iot-router/perenio.elegance/README.md

 **Preparation** *(only once for the application package provider)***:**
 - Send your application package to the Perenio Developer Service.
 - Wait for the feedback that your application package is included in the Perenio OTA service.
+- Inform your users about the availability of your application package in the Perenio OTA service.

 **User installation process:**
 - Go to the **`Services`** section and select the Load application package option.